mpoeckl/spark-cdm-connector/documentation/INSTALLATION_GUIDE.md

 > **⚠️ DISCLAIMER**: This guide is for a **private fork** of the Azure Spark CDM Connector, optimized for Apache Spark 3.5.
 This version is **NOT officially supported by Microsoft**.

+> **⚠️ LIMITED TESTING DISCLAIMER**: The testing of features of the Spark CDM Connector is limited, so not all features might work as expected.
+Use with caution and test thoroughly in your specific environment.

 This guide provides step-by-step instructions for installing and using the Spark CDM Connector with Apache Spark 3.5 on:
 - **Microsoft Fabric Runtime 1.3** (Spark 3.5, Delta 3.2)
 - **Azure Synapse Analytics** (Spark 3.5 pools)